paketo-buildpacks/paketo-website/content/docs/buildpacks/dotnet-core.md

 [samples](https://github.com/paketo-buildpacks/samples/tree/main/dotnet-core/aspnet)
 for how to run the app.

-## Supported .Net Framework Versions
+## Supported .Net Core Framework Versions

 The .Net Core Buildpack supports several versions of the .Net Core Framework.
 For more details on the specific versions supported in a given buildpack